dmi3/bin/README.md

 Decription
 -----------
-Prints top headlines from Hacker News.
-See <http://developer.run/27>.
+* Prints top headlines from Hacker News
-Additionally prints latest @sadserver tweet for cynical comments.
+* Additionally prints latest [@sadserver](https://twitter.com/sadserver) tweet for cynical comment
+* See <http://developer.run/27> for description and more ideas

 Requirements
 ------------